 Another important change I saw this year (the last time I attended the event was in 2015) is the massive presence of ARM-based solutions.
 New supercomputers based on ARM, vendors showing specific designs for ARM, massive ARM-based educational clusters, and more.
-ARM is quickly becoming the norm, and there are some valid reasons for that.
 With modern and efficient co-processors (like GPUs) and the need to reduce power consumption while increasing compute density, ARM is gaining a lot of attention.
 And now, with the maturity of distributed software programming, it is possible to overcome most of the limits of single core CPU performance (if any).

 And that’s not all.
 I was particularly impressed by the case study of an Australian company, BitScope.
 They built a 150-node 6U rack unit based on Raspberry Pis (the equivalent of 1,000 nodes in a 42U rack).
-This project, backed by several research centers including Los Alamos National Labs, will enable students and researchers to explore extreme scale cluster designs and learn how to build software for them at a very low cost.
-This is the perfect prototype or proof of concept for what will come tomorrow; and what will be your first choice to build a production cluster if the research has been made on ARM?!
+This project, backed by several research centers including Los Alamos National Labs, enables students and researchers to explore extreme scale cluster designs and learn how to build software for them at a very low cost.

 Object Storage everywhere